 Fluoropyrimidine-based chemotherapy plus the anti-VEGF antibody bevacizumab is standard first-line treatment for metastatic colorectal cancer.
-Tol and colleagues (2009)studied the effect of adding the anti-EGFR antibody cetuximab to a combination of capecitabine, oxaliplatin, and bevacizumab for metastatic colorectal cancer.
+Tol and colleagues (2009)studied the effect of adding the anti-epidermal growth factor receptor (EGFR) antibody cetuximab to a combination of capecitabine, oxaliplatin, and bevacizumab for metastatic colorectal cancer.
 These investigators randomly assigned 755 patients with previously untreated metastatic colorectal cancer to capecitabine, oxaliplatin, and bevacizumab (CB regimen, 378 patients) or the same regimen plus weekly cetuximab (CBC regimen, 377 patients).
-The primary end point was PFS.
+The primary endpoint was progression-free survival (PFS).
 The mutation status of the KRAS gene was evaluated as a predictor of outcome.
 The median PFS was 10.7 months in the CB group and 9.4 in the CBC group (p = 0.01).
 Quality-of-life scores were lower in the CBC group.
 The overall survival (OS) and response rates did not differ significantly in the 2 groups.
 Treated patients in the CBC group had more grade 3 or 4 adverse events, which were attributed to cetuximab-related adverse cutaneous effects.
 Patients treated with cetuximab who had tumors bearing a mutated KRAS gene had significantly decreased PFS as compared with cetuximab-treated patients with wild-type-KRAS tumors or patients with mutated-KRAS tumors in the CB group.
 The authors concluded that the addition of cetuximab to capecitabine, oxaliplatin, and bevacizumab resulted in significantly shorter PFS and inferior quality of life.
 Mutation status of the KRAS gene was a predictor of outcome in the cetuximab group.

 In an accompanying editorial of the afore-mentioned article, Mayer (2009) stated that the findings of Tol et al (2009) serve as a reminder that anti-tumor activity observed in pre-clinical and also uncontrolled clinical contexts may not be validated when examined in randomized trials.
 Furthermore, the data suggest that combining multiple forms of targeted therapies may not be analogous to combining different types of cytotoxic chemotherapy, presumably because of subtle interactions in intra-cellular signaling.
 Finally, these results underscore the fundamental importance of subjecting hypotheses to carefully conducted clinical trials.
 As was observed in this situation, more is not always better.